3DStreet/3dstreet-docs/docs/about-3dstreet/terms-and-conditions.md

 - __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to 3DStreet LLC, 320 Alabama St, San Francisco, CA 94110.

 - __Device__ means any device that can access the Service such as a computer, a cellphone or a digital tablet.
+- __User Content__ refers to any content, including but not limited to text, images, designs, and other media, that is uploaded, posted, or otherwise made available by You on or through the Service.